Approved BHSFG Near-Term Initiatives

 This initiative awarded $700,000 in one-time grants to AWARE, Inc., Mental Health American of Montana, Montana Rescue Mission, and St. John’s United to create a family peer support pilot program.
 The goal is to give Montana families and caretakers access to a cost-effective support solution.

-Update as of August 2025: All four grantee organizations have hired and onboarded their allotted Family Peer Support (FPS) specialists.
-After a family engagement presentation in June and their first reporting in July, grantees are now actively supporting Montana families.
+Update as of November 2025: All four grantee organizations have hired and onboarded their allotted Family Peer Support (FPS) specialists.
+All grantees are now actively supporting Montana families, and it is estimated that the Family Peer Support Pilot Program has served 50 families so far.

 Date Approved by Commission 05/20/24